Create Excel and PDF documents from Plumsail Forms in Power Automate

 Sign up for Plumsail Documents

-As you can see, it’s simple to automize the generation of documents on Plumsail Forms submission.
+As you can see, it’s simple to automate the generation of documents on Plumsail Forms submission.
 If you’re new to Plumsail Documents, register an account and follow the steps described in the article to set the process for automatic creation of PDFs from Plumsail Forms.